UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="8%" valign="top">
       <ul>
-      <li>This corpus contains 42 lemmas tagged as determiners (DET): a, all, anoder, another, any, awoh, both, da, de, dere, dese, det, dey, dis, dose, each, every, h, half, le, ne, no, of, pe, quite, s, some, stoy, such, that, the, there, these, this, those, uhhuh, uhoh, um, what, which, whichever, yer</li>
+      <li>This corpus contains 53 lemmas tagged as determiners (DET): a, all, anoder, another, any, awoh, both, da, de, dere, dese, det, dey, dis, dose, each, enough, every, few, h, half, le, many, more, most, much, ne, no, not, of, one, only, other, pe, quite, s, some, stoy, such, that, the, there, these, this, those, uhhuh, uhoh, um, what, which, whichever, whose, yer</li>
       </ul>
     </td>
     <td width="8%" valign="top">